Warwick Thornton’s ‘Sweet Country’ to premiere in competition at Venice Film Festival

 Of the film’s entry into Venice, producers Simpkin and Jowsey said they were deeply honoured.
 “To represent Australia on the cinematic world stage with such an important story is both humbling and thrilling.
 To our stellar cast and crew we thank you; to our inspiring director – we salute you, and to our funding partners who believed in this production from the start – we are sincerely grateful.”

-Head of Screen Australia’s Indigenous department Penny Smallacombe said this was a landmark moment in Australian screen history, with Sweet Country being the first Australian Indigenous feature to in official competition in Venice.
+Head of Screen Australia’s Indigenous department Penny Smallacombe said this was a landmark moment in Australian screen history, with Sweet Country being the first Australian Indigenous feature to screen in official competition in Venice.

 “Sweet Country is an outstanding Indigenous collaboration, from the incredibly talented writers Steven McGregor and David Tranter and the extraordinary vision of director Warwick Thornton.
 This is a vital and rich Indigenous perspective of how Aboriginal people have been treated historically and we’re proud the film will premiere at one of the world’s most prestigious film festivals.”